encode/django-rest-framework/docs/api-guide/authentication.md

 Authentication will run the first time either the `request.user` or `request.auth` properties are accessed, and determines how those properties are initialized.

+## How authentication is determined

+Authentication is always set as a list of classes.
+REST framework will attempt to authenticate with each class in the list, and will set `request.user` and `request.auth` using the return value of the first class that successfully authenticates.

+If no class authenticates, `request.user` will be set to an instance of `django.contrib.auth.models.AnonymousUser`, and `request.auth` will be set to `None`.

+The value of `request.user` and `request.auth` for unauthenticated requests can be modified using the [`UNAUTHENTICATED_USER`][UNAUTHENTICATED_USER] and [`UNAUTHENTICATED_TOKEN`][UNAUTHENTICATED_TOKEN] settings.

 ## Setting the authentication policy

-The default authentication policy may be set globally, using the `DEFAULT_AUTHENTICATION_CLASSES` setting.
+The default authentication policy may be set globally, using the `DEFAULT_AUTHENTICATION` setting.
 For example.

     API_SETTINGS = {
-        'DEFAULT_AUTHENTICATION_CLASSES': (
+        'DEFAULT_AUTHENTICATION': (
+            'djangorestframework.authentication.UserBasicAuthentication',
             'djangorestframework.authentication.SessionAuthentication',
         )
     }